McCartneyAC/Back_of_the_Envelope/README.md

 * use `broom` or other tidymodels packages to clean up -> `SjPlot` reporting.
 * Quantiles? `geom_quantile()`
 * Pure description + plot all variables against each other a la https://drsimonj.svbtle.com/plot-some-variables-against-many-others
+* `ggvis` overhaul, at least for main two or three plots?

 With a sufficient amount of effort, this could actually be a pretty good tool for multilevel linear modeling, ~provided I can figure out what exactly the error was with `mice`'s MCMC imputation.~ imputation is gonna have to wait for v1.2 at the absolute earliest.